Jump To:

 Bioretention Area

 A bioretention area is a more engineered feature.
-You’ll see these on road and commercial projects.
-These features can be used to meet regulatory requirements.
+You will see these on road and commercial projects and can typically include risers and outlet structures.

 Examples